aralroca/aralroca.com/posts/spa-navigation.md

 ---
 title: 'SPA-Like Navigation Preserving Web Component State'
-created: 04/22/2024
+created: 04/25/2024
 description: Learn how to keep your web components' state intact while navigating, just like in a SPA!
 tags: javascript, experimental, brisa
 series: 'HTML streaming'
-cover_image: /images/cover-images/30_cover_image.jpg
+cover_image: /images/cover-images/31_cover_image.webp
-cover_image_mobile: /images/cover-images/30_cover_image_mobile.jpg
+cover_image_mobile: /images/cover-images/31_cover_image_mobile.webp
-cover_color: '#0B0E13'
+cover_color: '#212329'
 ---

-In this third and final article in the series on HTML Streaming, we will explore the practical implementation of the [`diff-dom-streaming`](https://github.com/aralroca/diff-dom-streaming) library in web browsing.
-This approach will allow any website using web components to retain its state during browsing.
-We will discuss in detail how to achieve this step by step using VanillaJS and Bun.
+In this third and final article in the series on HTML Streaming, we will explore the practical implementation of the [**Diff DOM Streaming**](https://github.com/aralroca/diff-dom-streaming) library in web browsing.
+This approach will allow **any website** using **web components** to **retain its state during browsing**.
+We will discuss in detail how to achieve this step by step using **VanillaJS** and [**Bun**](https://bun.sh/).

 It is important to note that it is not necessary to have a complex server, as we can use static files.
 However, we will also explore how this technique works with HTML streaming and we will stream from Bun.
-Join us as we take the web browsing experience to the next level with diff DOM Streaming!

 ## Table of Contents